-The dividend “payout ratio” is the metric that tells us the percentage of net income required to pay the current dividend rate..
-The “coverage ratio” tells us number of time in percentages that dividend can currently be covered based on current net income.
+The dividend “payout ratio” is the metric that tells us the percentage of free cash required to pay the current dividend rate..
+The “coverage ratio” tells us the number of times, cast in percentages, that the current dividend rate can be covered.

 It should be a commencement staple.
 “You now stand at your ethical peak.
 Everything’s circumstantial from here, thus downhill.”
 Well, perhaps.
 Few college grads are warned about prosperity-grinding trade wars.
 We’ve paid thousands for this one, and it’s growing old.
 What university actually teaches functional financial literacy?
 Did you ever hear the word “dividend” in school?
 Or “A good dividend can put a log on the fire in the winter.”
 Or better yet “place you upright butt-naked on the beach in January.”